surifirstpin/biplus_documentation/docs/README.md

->multilevel acccessability
+# multilevel accessibility
-You have the flexibility of getting connected to business intelligence from where ever you are.
+You have the flexibility of getting connected to business intelligence from Desktop,table where ever you are.

 # dialects